cleopaarjan/9626-IT-Paper4-Solutions/README.md

 Feel free to fork or clone the repo for your own use.

-## ⚠️ AS SOME OF THE FILES ARE TOO BIG FOR GITHUB UPLOAD I'M GIVING THEM AS A SINGLE .rar FILE.
+## ⚠️ AS SOME OF THE FILES ARE TOO BIG FOR GITHUB UPLOAD I'M GIVING THEM AS .rar FILES.